BassgLLC/the-graph/README.md

 # Fork of The-Graph-Editor
 Using in Dart polymer wrapper.
+Changes:
-Just inserted polymer links and fixed klayjs url.
+- inserted polymer links and fixed klayjs url,
+- included builded `build/noflo.js`.

 Next is original readme.